joshprk/nixos/README.md

 # joshprk's nixos

-This system configuration is a result of months of learning and trying with many well though-out design choices along the way.
+This system configuration is a result of months of learning and trying with many thoughtout design choices along the way.
 It is designed for a single-user desktop computer.
 It has the following features:

 - Home Manager